AustralianBioCommons/ables/participants/plant-pathogens.md

 ## Project description and aims

-The Bioplatforms-supported Plant Pathogen Omics Initiative will generate high quality molecular reference data for plant pathogens in Australia.
-This data will be developed through collaboration with the national plant pathogen community and will be used as a foundational data asset to support:
+The Bioplatforms-supported Plant Pathogen Omics Initiative will generate high quality molecular reference data for plant pathogens important to the Australia economy or ecosystems.
+The data will be developed through collaboration with the national plant pathogen community and will be used as a foundational data asset to support:

 - Fundamental research and development in plant protection (e.g., understanding emergence and evolution of pathogens in crop systems, resolving taxonomy and race structure,